scozv/tango/docs/en/type/bst.md

 Recursive version is `rInsert(elem): void`.

 #### `forEach(t: TRAVERSAL, fn): void`
-Travels and applies function `fn` on this `BST` tree with specific `algo.type.TRAVERSAL` order.
+Travels and applies function `fn` on this `BST` tree with specific `tango.type.TRAVERSAL` order.

 Recursive version is `rForEach(t: TRAVERSAL, fn): void`.

 #### `map(t: TRAVERSAL, fn): [any]`
-Maps each element of this `BST` tree into an array with specific `algo.type.TRAVERSAL` order.
+Maps each element of this `BST` tree into an array with specific `tango.type.TRAVERSAL` order.

 Recursive version is `rMap(t: TRAVERSAL, fn): void`.